FarronF/limerick-council-meetings/meetings/2018/07/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th June 2018.md

 commencing the Limerick Transport Strategy this Summer and as the R445 is a

-major access route to the City Centre, this study will also examine the R445 in its--- 7
+major access route to the City Centre, this study will also examine the R445 in its
+---
+7

 entirety and determine the appropriate transport measures to be applied on this